ON THE ROAD ARIZONA

 The town’s most famous son is Rex Allen, aka the “Arizona Cowboy” and “The Last of the Great Singing Cowboys” in Western movies.
 Allen (1920-99) is honored with a bronze statue by artist Buck McCain in the Railroad Park where his horse KoKo is buried.

 Don’t miss the Rex Allen Arizona Cowboy Museum and Willcox Cowboy Hall of Fame across the street.
+An annual celebration of his life is Rex Allen Days in October.

 A more recent country music star -- Tanya Tucker -- has roots in Willcox.
 Born in Texas, she spent her early years in Willcox and sang at talent shows with Rex Allen, Ernest Tubb and Mel Tillis.
 Tucker is in the Arizona Music & Entertainment Hall of Fame with Rex Allen and Rex Allen Jr.